top of page

 Belper

-Dawn of textile industry during the Industrial Revolution - Derwent Valley Mills 1030
+Dawn of textile factory system - Derwent Valley Mills 1030

 What and Why

-In the 1770s CE, Richard Arkwright invented the water frame, a technology that incorporates water power into cotton-spinning.
+The Derwent Valley Mills in the United Kingdom represents the birthplace of the modern mass-production factory system.
+Stretching around 20 km along the River Derwent area, this particular WHS preserves a number of 18th and 19th century cotton mills and transport infrastructure, all originating and benefitting from the invention of the water frame by Richard Arkwright in the 1770s.
+This saw the first successful use of this new found hydropower for large-scale industrial production, in the case of Derwent Valley, cotton-spinning.
 This immediately made possible continuous 24/7 cotton production within a factory and massively increases the output.
 Moreover it makes cotton production a less skilled production and enhances production of textile nationally.
-The first of this system was put in place in Derwent Valley Mills where the River Derwent flows.
+The first of this system was put in place in Derwent Valley Mills where the river flows.

-Further to just economic productivities, it is important to note that these industrialists were also concerned for their employees and families and acted out of a sense of paternalism, or later Owenism as in New Lanark.
+Further to just economic productivities, it is important to note that Belper was not only focussed on industrial production but also a pioneering example of planned industrial community development: the industrialists were very concerned for their employees and families and acted out of a sense of paternalism, or later Owenism as blogged in Lanark.

 Toponymy

-Belper's name is thought to arrive from a corruption of the French word Beaurepair, meaning beautiful retreat, when the area was used as a hunting ground for the then nobilities during the 13th century CE.
-Derwent is derived from Brittonic river name *Deruentiū, meaning 'belonging to the forest of oak trees'.
+Belper's name is thought to arrive from a corruption of the French word 'Beaurepair' meaning 'beautiful retreat', when the area was used as a hunting ground for the then nobilities during the 13th century.
+Derwent is derived from Brittonic river name '*deruentiū', meaning 'belonging to the forest of oak trees'.

 See

 The other important site is the Cromford Mills, which is literally the birthplace of all mills.
-This is near the north end of the site.
+This is near the upstream of the site.

 Stay